KO0IAID/KO0IAID/README.md

 👋 About Me

-I’m recently graduate with a certificate in Software Development.
+I’m recently Technical College graduate with a certificate in Software Development.

-I also worked as a part-time work-study for the Software Development program for a period of 6 months.
+I also worked as a part-time work-study for their Software Development program for a period of 6 months.
 In the position, I contributed directly to the writing, development, testing, and of the curriculum materials used to teach both foundational and advanced programming.

 Through the role, I took part in several hands-on, high-impact projects, including: